Enforcement of illicit tobacco and nicotine e-cigarette laws

 1 April – 30 June 20201,801

 *Data changes have been applied to provide the most up to date records for these time periods.
-The total number of seizures in each quarter includes ongoing investigations, which have inputs that may vary upon the investigation's conclusion.
-Variations and new data will be updated quarterly.
+The total number of seizures in each quarter includes ongoing investigations, which have inputs that may vary upon the investigation’s conclusion.
+Variations in new data are updated quarterly.

 Prosecutions for illegal sales of nicotine containing e-cigarettes